-We intend to continue to study the PBM industry and may update this report when and if relevant data or topics, including comments on this report, arise.2
+We intend to continue to study the PBM industry and may update this report further when and if relevant data or topics, including comments on this report, arise.

-2 The results in this report update and replace any preliminary results that might have been reported previously.
+&lt;sup>2 The results in this report update and replace any results that have been reported previously.
+This version of the report updates the original version released in October 2024.